LAAC-LSCP/ChildProject/docs/source/tools.rst

 The closer the score is to 0, the more likely it is the 2 files are identical.
 We can consider that scores below 0.1 reflect a very high probability that the files are the same.
 At the other end of the spectrum, values higher than 1 almost certainly means they are different recordings.
 So a window exists in which we can't be sure and would need additional correlation computations or manual checks.
 Running the correlation multiple time is useful because files that are different have a high variability in score whereas similar files will have a much more consistent output.

-Giving a higher `-- interval` value may take more time to compute.
+Giving a higher `--interval` value may take more time to compute.

 .. clidoc::